-Race Officers and support staff can use the safety vessels of the Club to deliver competitors to the closest point on shore.
-Race Officers and support staff are not allowed to transport competitors other than by safety vessel.
-Race Officers and support staff are not allowed to transport competitors using their personal vehicles.
+Race Officers and support staff can use the safety vessels of the Club to deliver competitors to the Club.
+Race Officers and support staff are not authorized to transport competitors other than by safety vessel.
+Race Officers and support staff are not authorized to transport competitors using their personal vehicles.